realguess/blog/source/_posts/2013-12-19-split-json-file-into-multiple-parts.md

     $ mongoexport -d mydb -c mycollection -o myfile.json --jsonArray

 The `--jsonArray` option writes the entire content of the export as a single JSON array.
 Sometimes, the size of individual file is quite large, we need to break it down into small pieces, because most web servers will have a limit on how much data can be submitted at once.
 However, with the option, the entire document is a single line.
 Any line processing command cannot be easily used.
+(If you are looking to do so, you can use `jq` to [split a large JSON file into smaller pieces].)
 We can omit the option (default behavior) and have the export utility to dump it one document at a time.
 The entire exported JSON file is technically not in correct JSON format, but each line, which represents a MongoDB document, is valid JSON, and can be used to do some command line processing.

 To break a large file into many smaller pieces, we can use `split` command: